admin.asf@ebor.academy | 01482 648082

 Writing

-Writing skills are also developed on a daily basis.
-We aim to create real, purposeful and engaging contexts for writing; children have opportunities to work independently, in pairs and in small groups with an adult.
-Talk for Writing is used in EYFS and Year 1 to develop children’s ability to retell stories and other texts.
+Aspects of Talk for Writing are used throughout the school to develop children’s ability to retell stories and other texts.
 There is much emphasis on spelling, handwriting and grammar as well as composition.The daily English lessons usually include a discrete grammar focus, alongside a focus on high quality oral work and written work linked to the class story or non-fiction focus.

 More detailed information on how English is taught in school can be found in the policy documents below